zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 * workload itself (statefulset/services)
 * RBAC for the workload (rolebinding/role/serviceaccount)
 * configuration (configmap/secret)
-* storage volumes (persistentvolumeclaims)
+* storage volumes including data (persistentvolumeclaims)
 * volume parameters (storageclass)

-At this point if you wanted to, you could start over from the top of this document.
+At this point if you wanted to, you could start all over from the beginning of this document.

 ## Summary

-Software as critical to your distributed system as RabbitMQ is to many of its users needs to be set up in a reliable way.
-Portworx can be a key ingrediant to achieve that goal as demonstrated in this document.
+Software as critical to distributed systems as RabbitMQ is to many of its users _needs_ to be set up in a reliable way.
+Portworx is a key ingredient to achieve that goal, as demonstrated in this document.